abdiel-vega/i_Cooked/README.md

   - Options to **Copy** the list to your clipboard, **Print** it for offline use, or **Clear** the list.

 ![Shopping List Page](docs/shopping-list-page.png)
-_Fig 4: Shopping List Generator with a generated list._
+_Shopping List Generator with a generated list._

 ### 6. Interactive Recipe Viewing